armin-ilg/FCC-ee_tracking_vertexing_mini-workshop/3_track_finding_refitting.md

       --numberOfEvents 1000 \
       --outputFile Tracking/test/testTrackFinder/out_sim_edm4hep.root
 ```
+This generates a sample with 10 GeV muons uniformly distributed in phi and cos(theta).

 Let's have a look at the produced file (either directly on lxplus or download and use your local root install):
 ```